 - ESJ has seen an increase in the number of international students and participants from overseas attending its meetings.
 To further promote research exchange among participants, we encourage the use of English (including in combination with Japanese) in symposia.

 - For symposia held in Japanese, please try to include English on the slides and prepare a simple English handout, if possible (handouts and bilingual slides are also effective in encouraging non-English speakers to participate in English-language symposia).

 CALL FOR WORKSHOPS

 ESJ69 is calling for workshops.
 The ESJ has traditionally considered workshops as important opportunities to discuss unconventional topics and launch new fields in Ecology.
 Please feel free to apply for the organization of workshops, referring to the following information.
 The workshops are planned to be around 90 minutes long.
-Although we prefer to hold the workshops on-site (face-to-face), it is also possible to hold the workshops completely online or to have only some of the speakers present remotely (online).
+The workshops will be hold completely online.
 We look forward to receiving enthusiastic proposals from researchers of diverse positions, genders, and nationalities.
 The presentations will be recorded and distributed on-demand during the meeting and about one week after the meeting.
 We will confirm the recording permissions when the proposal is submitted.

 Procedures for organizers of workshops

 - The deadline for applications for workshops is 23:59 (JST), Monday, 1st November 2021.

 - In terms of respecting diversity, organizers are requested to consider the speakers’ positions, gender, etc. when choosing the speakers that will participate in a workshop.